uwasystemhealth/IndEAA/mkdocs/docs/developer/backend/report_generation.md

 ???+ info "Security"
     As of the implementation of the feature, the security authentication is not established.

-    Currently, it is deemed secure enough because to access a file, the user/application will need the **exact** name of the file  they want to access.
-The format will be in `IndEAA-${course_id}-{courseCode}`.
+    Currently, it is deemed secure enough because to access a file, the user/application will need the **exact** path of the file  they want to access.
+The format will be in `public/documents/${course_id}/IndEAA-Report-{courseCode}`.
 The hardest bit here to guess is the `course_id` because that refers to the MongoDB Object ID.
 Guessing this will probably be almost the same thing as trying to guess the JWT authentication token.